 Smaller animals, such as rodents, birds, and rabbits, begin to decompose more quickly.
 You might start noticing the smell of decay within a few hours.
 For larger animals like raccoons, opossums, or deer, the decomposition process takes a little longer, but the risks of contamination and odor buildup are still a concern.
 For any animal, it’s recommended to call a professional removal service as soon as you notice it, as decomposing remains can become hazardous in as little as 24-48 hours.

 If the animal is found in a secluded or far corner of your yard, you may feel comfortable waiting a little longer to address it.
 However, if it’s near a children’s play area, your garden, or the front or back door, the risks of contamination and odor increase dramatically.
-In such cases, it’s best to call a dead animal removal service for yards and gardens right away to minimize exposure to health hazards and unpleasant smells.
+In such cases, it’s professional to call a dead animal removal service for yards and gardens right away to minimize exposure to health hazards and unpleasant smells.

 Certain seasons increase the risks associated with dead animals in your yard.
 For example, during the warmer months, animals decompose more quickly, which can lead to stronger odors and faster spread of bacteria.
 In colder weather, the decomposition process slows down, but the risk of attracting scavengers and pests remains.
 Regardless of the season, it’s important to act quickly to prevent long-term issues.